A picture of the river walk in Florence with its stone parapets and historical buildings

 Tip

-There must be gender and number agreement between the article, possessive adjective/pronoun, and noun.
+There must be and between the article, possessive adjective/pronoun, and noun.

 • Using definite articles to discuss body parts, clothing, and personal belongings